Butiama Lodge faces north-west towards the Tanzanian mainland.

 Security measures: The lodge has three guards on duty during the night and two during the day.

 Fire safety: There are fire extinguishers in the main areas and in each bungalow.

 Disabled access: Not Possible

-Accepted payment on location: Butiama are currently trying to get a card machine – but at present they are asking that payment for any extras is made in cash.
+Accepted payment on location: Butiama ask that payment for any extras is made in cash.
 US dollars, euros, Tanzanian shillings and British pounds are all normally accepted using the exchange rate of the day.